Best Trail Mountain Bikes of 2017

 Analysis and Test Results

 The first question we asked after hitting "live" on our 2016 Enduro Mountain Bike Review So what's the best trail bike?
 To find out we bought and brutalized the top six 2017 trail bikes — the Ibis Ripley LS, Yeti SB5.5, Pivot Mach 429 Trail, Specialized Stumpjumper FSR Pro Carbon 6Fattie, Santa Cruz Bronson, and Intense Recluse.
+The table below sums up the results, read on to find out all the nitty-gritty details.

 The Eagle — SRAM's X01 Eagle 12-speed drivetrain came on five of our six test bikes, only Intense took a different route.
 While the Eagle's shifting was remarkably crisp and functionality near flawless, we broke three chains during seven weeks of testing.
 When we compare this to the zero chains we broke during two months of enduro testing, we get a little worried.
 Find out more in the Build section below.